depjs/dep/README.md

 Stability is a core value.
-Having a small set makes keeping the green badges easier. dep has **zero runtime dependencies** — everything is built on the Node.js standard library — and resolves the dependency tree deterministically, with bounded concurrency (tunable via the `DEP_CONCURRENCY` environment variable, default `16`) to avoid exhausting sockets and file handles.
+Having a small set makes keeping the green badges easier. dep has **zero runtime dependencies** — everything is built on the Node.js standard library — and resolves the dependency tree deterministically, with bounded concurrency to avoid exhausting sockets and file handles: downloads/extractions run 16-wide and metadata resolution 64-wide by default (tunable via the `DEP_CONCURRENCY` and `DEP_RESOLVE_CONCURRENCY` environment variables; an explicit `DEP_CONCURRENCY` throttles both).

 [![github-actions][g-img]][g-url] [![codecov][c-img]][c-url]